falabrasil/ufpalign/README.en.md

 tiers: phonemes, syllables, words, phonetic transcription and orthographic transcription, respectively.

-Praat's TextGrid editor itself plots the waveform and spectrogram from the audio file, it is not content of the TextGrid file.
+Praat's TextGrid editor plots the waveform and spectrogram from the audio file, which means this data is not part of the contents of the TextGrid file.
-Kaldi provides the vertical blue dashes, which correspond to the time marks, while FalaBrasil's NLP library provides the phonetic and syllabic transcriptions.
-Whether you decide to immediately open the result TextGrid in Praat interface or not, the TextGrid file will be saved inside a directory named textgrid at your home directory with the same name as the audio file you choose to align.
+Kaldi provides the vertical blue dashes, which correspond to the time marks, while FalaBrasil's annotator library (tagger) provides the phonetic and syllabic transcriptions.

 ### From Command Line (CLI)